hknutzen/Netspoc/technical.markdown

 {% include image.html src="./images/legend.png" description="Legend of used symbols." %}

+## Netspocs perspective

+Netspoc generates ACLs and static routes for a given network policy, consisting of a set of services and a network topology.
+It does so by finding all paths inside the topology graph for a certain source and destination pair.
+It is important to notice, that the network topology best fed to Netspoc is not necassarily an exact copy of the real network.
+Instead, the input topology should be a model of the network that provides just as much information as needed for Netspocs purpose.
+For example, complex parts of the network with dynamic routing and without filtering are not affected by Netspoc at all.
+They should therefore be replaced in the input topology by a single unmanaged router.
+This saves time and space during compilation and is easier to maintain.
+In very complex network topologies, even constellations may occur where it is suitable to include parts of the network twice to reduce complexity.
+As long as the ACLs and static routes are not affected, that would also provide a valid model of the network.

+Beneath the abstraction that is received from the input topology

 ## Preparing zones and areas

 Netspoc combines networks connected by unmanaged routers in